 Although Qsymia is a once-a-day, proprietary extended-release formulation, both of the approved APIs (phentermine and topiramate) that are combined to produce Qsymia are commercially available as drug products at prices that together are lower than the price at which we sell Qsymia.
 In addition, the distribution and sale of these drug products is not limited under a REMS program, as is the case with Qsymia.
-Further, the individual drugs contained in the Qsymia formulation are available in retail pharmacies and neither has a Pregnancy Category X, which is used to indicate that the risks involved in the use of the drug in pregnant women clearly outweigh potential benefits, as is the case with Qsymia.
+Further, the individual drugs contained in the Qsymia formulation are available in retail pharmacies.
 We cannot be sure that physicians will view Qsymia as sufficiently superior to a treatment regimen of Qsymia's individual APIs to justify the significantly higher cost for Qsymia, and they may prescribe the individual generic drugs already approved and marketed by other companies instead of our combination drug.
 Although our U.S. and European patents contain composition, product formulation and method-of-use claims that we believe protect Qsymia, these patents may be ineffective or impractical to prevent physicians from prescribing, or pharmacists from dispensing, the individual generic constituents marketed by other companies instead of our combination drug.
 Phentermine and topiramate are currently available in generic form, although the doses used in Qsymia are currently not available.
 In the third quarter of 2013, Supernus Pharmaceuticals, Inc. launched Trokendi XRTM and in the second quarter of 2014, Upsher-Smith Laboratories, Inc. launched QudexyTM.
 Both products provide an extended-release formulation of the generic drug topiramate that is indicated for certain types of seizures and migraines.
 Topiramate is not approved for obesity treatment, and phentermine is only approved for short-term treatment of obesity.
 However, because the price of Qsymia is significantly higher than the prices of the individual components as marketed by other companies, physicians may have a greater incentive to write prescriptions for the individual components outside of their approved indication, instead of for our combination drug, and this may limit how we price or market Qsymia.
 Similar concerns could also limit the reimbursement amounts private health insurers or government agencies in the U.S. are prepared to pay for Qsymia, which could also limit market and patient acceptance of our drug and could negatively impact our revenues.